-- Transactions with related parties. - (viii) Any matters within its area of competence that may be requested by the chairman of the board of directors. - (ix) Any other function attributed to it by the board of directors in its corresponding regulations.
+- The financial information that the company must periodically publish - The creation or acquisition of shareholdings in special purpose entities or entities registered in countries or territories that are considered as tax havens, and - Transactions with related parties. - (ix) Any matters within its area of competence that may be requested by the chairman of the board of directors. - (x) Any other function attributed to it by the board of directors in its corresponding regulations.

-The conditions established in points (v), (vi) and (vii) above are notwithstanding the legislation regulating the auditing of accounts.
+The conditions established in points (vi), (vii) and (viii) above are notwithstanding the legislation regulating the auditing of accounts.

 - (d) The functioning of the Audit Committee shall be governed by the rules determined by the board of directors in its corresponding Regulations. - 3.
 The board of directors is also required to create and maintain a permanent Appointments and Remuneration Committee, which shall be governed by the following provisions: - (a) The Appointments and Remuneration Committee shall consist of a minimum of three directors, proposed by the chairman of the board based on a prior report from the Committee and appointed by the board of directors, all of whom must be external directors.
-At least two members of the Appointments and Remuneration Committee must be independent directors.
+The majority of the members of the Appointments and Remuneration Committee must be independent directors.
 The board of directors shall also appoint the chairman of the Committee from the independent directors that form part of it.
-The position of secretary of the Appointments and Remuneration Committee shall be held by the person responsible for remuneration matters within the Company or by the person that is appointed to this role by the board, if applicable. - (b) The directors that form part of the Appointments and Remuneration Committee shall only perform their role while they remain directors of the company's board, unless the board of directors agrees otherwise.
-The renewal, re-election and dismissal of directors that sit on the Appointments and Remuneration Committee shall be governed by the board of directors. - (c) Notwithstanding any other roles that may be assigned to the Committee by the board of directors at any given time, and by virtue of the current regulations, the Appointments and Remuneration Committee shall perform the following functions in all cases: - (i) Assess the skills, knowledge and experience required by the board of directors.
-The Committee shall define the functions and skills required by candidates for each vacancy and assess the time and dedication required for the role to be performed correctly.
+The position of secretary of the Appointments and Remuneration Committee shall be held by the secretary of the board of directors or by the person that is appointed to this role by the board, if applicable. - (b) The directors that form part of the Appointments and Remuneration Committee shall only perform their role while they remain directors of the company's board, unless the board of directors agrees otherwise.
+The renewal, re-election and dismissal of directors that sit on the Appointments and Remuneration Committee shall be governed by the board of directors.